-For an example in insurance, intelligent automation can help to recommend best insurance products based on profile, onboard their new policy-holders, or process claims.
-A HR manager can use intelligent automation to automate talent acquisition or recruitment process, and to onboard new employee.
-An accounting clerk can use intelligent automation to do accounts receivable and accounts payable.
-In manufacturing, an engineer can use intelligent automation to generate machine maintenance report.
+For an example in insurance, IA can help to recommend best insurance products based on profile, onboard their new policy-holders, or process claims.
+A HR manager can use the technology to automate talent acquisition or recruitment process, and to onboard new employee.
+An accounting clerk can use it to do accounts receivable and accounts payable.
+In manufacturing, an engineer can use it to generate machine maintenance report.

 Find out more use of Intelligent Automation

-There are many processes that intelligent automation can automate.
-These are the basic concepts of what intelligent automation can do:
+There are many processes that IA can automate.
+These are the basic concepts of what it can do: